lakruzz/lakruzz.com/en/_posts/2018-03-03-docker-jekyll.md

   - MacOS
 ---

 Jekyll is a static web page generator made in Ruby.
 It's the engine that runs GitHub Pages.
-In the following you will get five easy steps to run jekyll locally, without even installing it, but simply running a docker image.
+In the following you will get five easy steps to run jekyll locally, without even installing it, but simply through running a docker image.
 {: .kicker}

-The following instructions expect that you are on a Mac, but it's even easier if you are on Linux.
+The following instructions assumes that you are on a Mac, but it's even easier if you are on Linux.
 On linux you can simply skip steps 2+3, since you don't need a virtual host machine for your Docker.

 ![Docker Jekyll](/images/blog/docker-jekyll.png){: .pic .right .small}
 ## 1. Get Docker on your machine